MLVM

 MLVM (Mașina de Luptă a Vânătorilor de Munte, meaning "infantry fighting vehicle of vânători de munte") is a Romanian armoured personnel carrier.
 The vehicle was designed and used as an infantry fighting vehicle for the vânători de munte (mountain units) of the Romanian Army, though technically it is a tracked armoured personnel carrier according to UN classification because of its light armor and armament.

 Description

-MLVM is a specialized vehicle designed breasted mountain.
+The vehicle was designed and used as an infantry fighting vehicle for the vânători de munte (mountain units).
 The hull is inspired from SU-76 tank destroyer but is substantially modified for rough terrain.
 The turret is the same as that installed on the Romanian TAB-71M (8 × 8) APC.
 This turret is recognisable by the large day sight mounted on the left side, which is provided with a protective cage..
 The vehicle has been designed specifically to be used in mountainous areas.

-Armament consists of a heavy machine gun KPVT 14.5 mm caliber, and a co-axial PKT machine gun 7.62 mm;
+Armament consists of a 14.5 mm caliber KPVT heavy machine gun, and a co-axial 7.62 mm PKT machine gun.